v-finance/camelot/doc/sphinx/source/cep/actions_new.rst

         tooltip = _('Click here to run this action') shortcut = _('Ctrl+P')
         modes = []

-        def __init__( self, admin ):
-            """
-            :param admin: the Admin class for which this Action was constructed, either an ApplicationAdmin or an ObjectAdmin subclass
-            """
-            self._admin = admin

         def get_verbose_name( self ):
             return self.verbose_name